 Date Description Last to add/drop courses 5 school operating days from the start of the semester OR before the third scheduled class, whichever is greater Last day to withdraw without academic penalty 50% or less of the semester has been completed Final Examination A final exam may take many formats.
 If a final exam is scheduled, it will be taken in an assigned room under the supervision of a Test Proctor.
 Students must be on time as they will not be permitted to enter once the exam has started.
 Exam dates, times, and location are posted by the main office Bldg.
-802, in the hallway in Bldg.
-805 and in Bldg.
+802 and by the library in Bldg.
 4. It is the student's responsibility to check this exam posting.